Angelill0/SSH-Trojan-Analysis/README.md

-Anatomy of a Real Linux Intrusion Part II: OpenSSH trojanized toolkit
+Here there are all the files used by the SSH rootkit analyzed in "Anatomy of a Real Linux Intrusion Part II: OpenSSH trojanized toolkit" by Angel Alonso Parrizas

-Sources of information and detailed Analysis: http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-i.html http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-ii.html http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-ii_19.html
+http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-i.html
+http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-ii.html
+http://blog.angelalonso.es/2016/09/anatomy-of-real-linux-intrusion-part-ii_19.html